-Amidst the urban sophistication of Singapore, Mount Faber possesses the beauty of nature from a paranomic view of the Singapore skyline.
+Amidst the urban sophistication of Singapore, Mount Faber showcases the beauty of nature along with a panoramic view of the Singapore skyline.
 Discover the glittering gems at The Jewel Box and immerse yourself in this serene getaway from the city.

-A relatively hidden and unspoiled stretch of beach along Sentosa, it’s one of my personal favourites when it comes to tranquility and solitude.
-Arm yourself with a novel and settle yourself down in a spot with a gentle breeze for company.
-With the twinkling lights of nearby ships, this stretch of beach becomes exceptionally romantic at sunset, which explains its popularity as one of the top spots for wedding photography.
+A relatively hidden and unspoiled stretch of beach along Sentosa, it’s one of my personal favourites when it comes to tranquillity and solitude.
+Arm yourself with a novel and settle down at a spot while awaiting the beautiful sunset.
+With the twinkling lights of nearby ships, this stretch of the beach becomes exceptionally romantic at sunset, which explains its popularity as one of the top spots for wedding photography.

 It has become one of Singapore’s latest photography spots for dating couples and families.
 Take a ride atop the Singapore Flyer for a wheeling good time!

 7. Keppel Bay

 A recreation enclave near the city and Sentosa, boosting an urban waterfront, Keppel Bay is the ideal spot for premier waterfront activities such as yachting and perfect for an idyllic day sipping your coffee or cocktails by the sea.